My apologies for the über dramatic title. This is kind of an “action-packed” post. :p

 She shared stories after stories in her usual humor.
 We really enjoyed our time with her.
 We appreciate how she took the time to welcome and accommodate us.

 After our house tour, she invited us to a nook at her kitchen.
 She had Ate Remy prepare some local snacks for us.
 When I asked if she cooked all those treats for us, she humorously replied, “Yes, I made them with my own bare hands”.
 Then she continued, “I bought them from the store and made them from my own bare hands”.
 Then PD, Tita Mamoosh, Ate Remy, Rachel, and I continued our conversation until Tita Mamoosh started to talk in Spanish with Rachel.
-They looked so adorable.
+The two gorgeous and seasoned women looked so adorable together!

 Soon after, Rachel shared about her collections again and shared something personal that really pierced my heart.
 Right then and there I felt sharing to her about Mama.